xukai8/xukai8.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Kai Xu (徐凯), a research scientist at ByteDance, Inc. I received the Ph.D. degree in University of Chinese Academy of Sciences (UCAS), supervised by Qingming Huang (Professor at UCAS, IEEE Fellow).
+I’m Kai Xu (徐凯), a research scientist at ByteDance, Inc. I received the Ph.D. degree in University of Chinese Academy of Sciences (UCAS) in Jan.
+2022, supervised by Qingming Huang (Professor at UCAS, IEEE Fellow).
+I received the B.S. degree in Xidian University in Jul.
+2016.

 My research interests include computer vision, multimodal large model and recommendation system.

 A data-driven personal website
 ======